 Environment variables are useful for feeding your application information from outside the running of that application.
-It is typically used to set things like database connection details and API keys.
+They are typically used to set things like database connection details and API keys.

 - For example: